-- Who: Adults who received an oral dose as a child should get another oral dose as a booster.
+- Who: Adults who received an oral dose as a child should ask about getting another oral dose as a booster.

 - How: The polio vaccine can be taken orally (OPV) or as an injection (IPV) combined with other vaccinations such as tetanus and diphtheria.

-- Duration: A single booster is good for lifetime.
+- Duration: A single booster is good for life.

 Hepatitis A and B

-- Who: All travelers to Asia should have their hepatitis immunization up to date.
+- Who: Everyone should have their hepatitis immunization up to date.
 This is useful at home, too!

 - How: Hep A and B are sometimes combined into a single injection.
-A series of three injections are often spaced over months to reach full immunity, although receiving just two will provide protection until you return for a booster after your trip.
+A series of three injections are often spaced over months to reach full immunity.
+Receiving just two of the three will provide protection until you return for a booster after your trip.

-- Duration: If all three injections are received with correct timing, protection is good for at least 20 years.
-The CDC states that immunization could be good enough for life.
+- Duration: If all three injections are received with correct timing, protection is good for at least 20 years and maybe life.
+The CDC and WHO disagree, but it lasts a long time!

 Typhoid fever is contracted through contaminated water.
-Dirty ice, fruit washed with dirty water, and wet plates in restaurants can all be possible culprits.
+Dirty ice, fruit or salad washed with dirty water, and wet plates in restaurants can all be possible culprits.

 - Who: Typhoid is recommended for travelers to countries where the water is not safe to drink (i.e., much of Asia).

-- How: Oral capsules are available in the US, as well as a single injection.
-Four capsules are required for immunity; you take a capsule every two days at home.
+- How: Oral capsules are available in the United States, as well as a single injection.
+Four capsules are required for immunity; you take a capsule every other day at home.
 A single injection can also provide immunity, however, for a shorter duration.

-- Duration: The oral vaccine for typhoid provides immunity for five years; the injection only protects you for two years.
+- Duration: The oral vaccine for typhoid provides immunity for five years; the injection only protects you for 2 – 3 years.